|

 the “red” Scaffold Safety Status color so it is displayed and readily visible.

-process steps provided in Section 4.2 Daily Inspections below to perform the initial
+the steps provided in Section 4.2 Inspections below to perform the initial

 inspection.